Family and Medical Leave Act of 1993: Rights during leave

+A serious health condition may be an illness, injury, impairment, physical condition, or mental condition that involves inpatient care or involves continuing treatment by a health care provider.
+A health condition is considered serious if it involves an overnight stay in a medical facility or if it requires continuing treatment by a health care provider.

 Child care leave should be taken in one lump, unless an employer agrees otherwise.
 If a father and mother have the same employer, they must share their leave, in effect halving each person's rights, if the employer so chooses.

-Employers must provide benefits during the unpaid leave.
+Employers must continue to provide all employment benefits during the leave that the employee had accrued prior to the leave.
 Under §2652(b) states are empowered to provide "greater family or medical leave rights".

 Since 2008, the Department of Labor has allowed the spouse, child, or parent of an active-duty military member who is deployed overseas for 12 or more months to take up to 12 weeks of leave.
 Also, a military caregiver provision was added that would allow a caregiver to take up to 26 weeks of leave in order to actively care for a military member who requires medical attention for acute or ongoing conditions.

 Substitute leave

-Under §2612(2)(A) an employer can make an employee substitute the right to 12 unpaid weeks of leave for "accrued paid vacation leave, personal leave or family leave" in an employer's personnel policy.
+Under §2612(d)(2)(A) an employer can make an employee substitute the right to 12 unpaid weeks of leave for "accrued paid vacation leave, personal leave or family leave" in an employer's personnel policy.
 Originally the Department of Labor had a penalty to make employers notify employees that this might happen.
 However, five judges in the US Supreme Court in Ragsdale v Wolverine World Wide, Inc held that the statute precluded the right of the Department of Labor to do so.
 Four dissenting judges would have held that nothing prevented the rule, and it was the Department of Labor's job to enforce the law.